Skip to content

 Negated patterns

-Say we need to explicitly add route files as entry files, except those starting with an underscore.
+For example, we need to explicitly add route files as entry files, except those starting with an underscore.
 Then we can use a negated pattern like so:

 {